sugarlabs/hfoss-sugar-snake/proposal.md

 ## 2-liner description of the project?

 Our game will be similar to the traditional snake game where you eat the blocks to get longer and can't run into yourself.
-Instead of just eating the block you have to be able to successfully solve the multiplication problem under a time limit to win it.
+For the eating mechanic, a multiplication problem will be placed on screen and multiple solutions will pop up with there being one or a few right answers based on difficulty, and eating the right one will award points and length, while the opposite will take away points and length.

 ## What will each team member's role be?